centreon/centreon-engine/doc/user/configuration/advanced/host_and_service_dependencies.rst

   * Service dependencies are not inherited (unless specifically configured to)
-  * Service dependencies can be used to cause service check execution and service notifications to be suppressed under different circumstances (OK, WARNING, UNKNOWN, and/or CRITICAL states)
+  * Service dependencies can be used to cause service check execution to be suppressed under different circumstances (OK, WARNING, UNKNOWN, and/or CRITICAL states)
   * Service dependencies might only be valid during specific :ref:`timeperiods <timeperiods>`